• Home

 Ben Gibson - Recycled Skate Wood.
 Image: Mardi Lee

-Check out the wonderful artworks submitted from previous Sustainable Neighbourhood projects
+Check out the wonderful artworks from previous Waste to Art exhibitions

 The project was originally inspired by two previous art exhibitions run by Sustainable Neighbourhood groups in West Wallsend District and Caves Beach – Swansea Area.

-Waste to Art was established in 2018 to include the whole of Lake Macquarie and region, and has successfully delivered 4 major exhibitions.
+Waste to Art was established in 2018 to include the whole of Lake Macquarie and region and has successfully delivered 5 major exhibitions.

 Waste to Art 2021